 Thomas joined Watsi on September 25th, 2013.
 Seven years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thomas' most recent donation traveled 8,800 miles to support Vireak, an 18-year-old student from Cambodia, to fund a spinal surgery to alleviate scoliosis.
+Thomas' most recent donation traveled 8,700 miles to support Amani, a baby boy from Tanzania, to fund hydrocephalus surgery.

 Thomas has funded healthcare for 136 patients in 13 countries.